datopia/pixyll/_drafts/db.md

 ```

 Here we've an entity --- a _thing_ --- represented as a map/dictionary, with the
 entity's attributes as its keys.
-For those unconstrained by type/struct fetishes, this
+For those of us blissfully unconstrained by
-ought to appear a perfectly familiar, open (i.e. no fixed set of permissible attributes per
+type and struct fetishes, this ought to appear a perfectly familiar, open (i.e. no
-entity), universal means of talking about _things_.
-Let's talk about `<sally>`
+fixed set of permissible attributes per entity), universal means of talking
-from the perspective of another entity, `<joe>`:
+about _things_.
+Let's talk about `<sally>` from the perspective of another
+entity, `<joe>`:

 ```clojure
 {:datopia/entity <joe>